wazo-platform/wazo-doc/source/administration/provisioning/basic_configuration.rst

 Configuring the DHCP Server
 ===========================

-XiVO includes a DHCP server that facilitate the auto-provisioning of telephony devices.
+Wazo includes a DHCP server that facilitate the auto-provisioning of telephony devices.
 It is *not* activated by default.

 There's a few things to know about the peculiarities of the included DHCP server: